 How long do I have to make repairs?

 Additionally, the cost to repair a problem like a broken windshield could increase the longer you wait to get it fixed, and your insurance company might not agree to foot the extra expense.
-This could fall under maintenance neglect, one of the exclusions that could be listed under your policy.
+This could fall under maintenance neglect, one of the exclusions that may be listed under your policy.

 How to get around without your car